jnmunene/subset-compiler/README.md

 Intermediate Code will be available in output.txt

-# Sample programs with its outputs
+# Sample program with its outputs
 ![sample output](screenshots/Screenshot%20from%202022-11-22%2013-59-16.png)
 # Documentation
 The explanation for code portions are present in the comments in code .
-If you have difficulty raise an issue .

 # Contribute
 If you feel any changes to be made feel free to issue a pull request .
 The code performs poorly in memory optimisation for generating code